yasirshah-analyst/school-data-analysis/Readme.md

 ## 🧠 Project Overview

 This project simulates a real-world School Data Analytics System designed to help school management (principal, teachers, and administration) understand student performance, attendance, and subject-wise trends.

 The goal is to transform raw school data into actionable insights that support better academic decision-making.

+> **Scope note:** This project is SQL-only, focused on database design, query
+> writing, and analytical thinking.
+A Power BI/Tableau dashboard layer is a
+> planned future extension.

 ---